 Cybersecurity is a topic that’s frequently in the news.
-Data breaches are increasingly common, and some attacks from hackers are so severe that they make enterprise-level systems dysfunctional for weeks.
+Data breaches are increasingly common, and some hackers’ attacks are so severe that they make enterprise-level systems dysfunctional for weeks.
 As a freelancer, you’re in a somewhat unique cybersecurity situation because you work with clients independently.

-Many traditionally employed people have IT, teams, to rely on if things go wrong.
+Many traditionally employed people have IT teams to rely on if things go wrong.
 But freelance workers typically have to troubleshoot themselves unless they have tech-savvy friends who are willing to assist.
-Despite the lack of formal oversight, however, freelancers should worry about their cybersecurity for reasons beyond their workflow.
+Despite the lack of formal oversight, freelancers should worry about their cybersecurity for reasons beyond their workflow.

 While it’s a good idea to consider budgeting for a liability insurance package, there are numerous cybersecurity best practices you should follow regardless of the kinds of clients you work with — or how much of their data you have.
 Instead of preparing for the fallout, you can take preventative measures that allow you to be proactive about client security.

 Here are nine essential cybersecurity tips freelancers need to keep in mind:

 Something many freelancers enjoy most about their work is the flexible work environment.
 For example, you can set up a workspace in a coffee shop one day and decide to use a coworking space the next.
 The growing number of open Wi-Fi hotspots makes it much easier than it once was to work from anywhere.